Trip Report: Kayaking Bear Glacier Lagoon

 Alaska Tour & Travel offers three daily Bear Glacier Kayaking trips.
 Call us at 800-208-0200 to book this unforgettable excursion for your next Alaska trip.

-Posted on April 01, 2019 in: Active Adventures, Off the Beaten Path, Trip Reports
+Posted in: Active Adventures, Off the Beaten Path, Trip Reports